dturin1997/financial-data-filtering-app/README.md

 4. **Then you will be able to get your free API Key**

-5. **Create the .env file at the root of the project** Add this environment variables
+5. **Create the .env file at the root of the project** -Add this environment variables

    ```
    NEXT_PUBLIC_API_KEY={YOUR_API_KEY}
    NEXT_PUBLIC_ENVIRONMENT=development
    ```

-5. **Start the development server:**
+6. **Start the development server:**

    Using npm: